bitwarden/android/README.md

 - [Visual Studio w/ Xamarin -or- Xamarin Studio](https://store.xamarin.com/)

 By default the app is targeting the production API.
-If you are running the [Core](https://github.com/bitwarden/core) API locally, you'll need to switch the app to target your local API.
-Open `src/App/Utilities/ApiHttpClient.cs` and set `BaseAddress` to your local
+If you are running the [Core](https://github.com/bitwarden/core) API locally, you'll need to switch the app to target your local instance.
+Open `src/App/Utilities/ApiHttpClient.cs` and `src/App/Utilities/IdentityHttpClient.cs` and set the `BaseAddress` to your local
-API instance (ex. `new Uri("http://localhost:4000")`).
+API endpoints (ex. `new Uri("http://localhost:5000")`).
+Alternatively, you can also adjust the environment endpoints from the environment settings page on the home screen of the app (log out).

 After restoring the nuget packages, you can now build and run the app.